Jyosna059/Accenture-Data-Analytics-Virtual-internship-Project/README.md

 ##### Among the 7 data sets, The 3 data sets will you need to complete your analysis - Reaction, Content, Reaction Types
 To clarify why you made this selection:
 - The brief carefully it states that the client wanted to see “An analysis of their content categories showing the top 5 categories with the largest popularity”.
-- As explained in the data model, popularity is quantified by the “Score” given to each reaction type.
+- popularity is quantified by the “Score” given to each reaction type.
 - We therefore need data showing the content ID, category, content type, reaction type, and reaction score.
 - So, to figure out popularity, we’ll have to add up which content categories have the largest score.